Magic wavelength at 477 nm for the strontium clock transition: Polarizabilities estimation

 where the state polarizability $\alpha_i$ depends on the laser frequency $\omega_L$ and polarization $\epsilon_L$. $E_L$ is the electric field amplitude of the laser.

-Generally, the polarizability can be decomposed into three contributions: the scalar, the vector, and the tensor polarizability.
-However, due to the spherical symmetry of the bosonic strontium clock states, the vector and tensorial terms vanish.
-Thus, the polarizability take the following polarization-independent form,
+Generally, the polarizability can be decomposed into three contributions: the scalar, the vector, and the tensor polarizabilities.
+However, due to the spherical symmetry of the bosonic strontium clock states, the vector and tensor terms vanish.
+Thus, the polarizability for state $i$ with total angular momentum $J=0$ takes the following polarization-independent form~\cite{Mitroy2010},

-where $\omega_{ni}$ is the angular frequency of the bare transition $i\rightarrow n$, $D$ is the electric dipole operator, and $h$ the Planck constant.
-The equation clearly indicates that the transitions with nearby resonant frequencies give the dominant contribution.
-These transitions are shown in \fig{Intro}(b) and their respective properties are listed in Table~\ref{tab:dominant_transitions}.
-With \eq{polarizability} and Table~\ref{tab:dominant_transitions}, we compute the polarizabilities of the clock states around 477 nm, as shown in Fig. \ref{fig:freq_pol}.
+where $\omega_{ni}$ is the angular frequency of the bare transition from state $i$ to state $n$, $D$ is the electric dipole operator, and $h$ is the Planck constant.
+The equation clearly indicates that the transitions with nearby resonant frequencies present the dominant contribution.
+These transitions are shown in \fig{Intro}(a) and their respective properties are listed in Table~\ref{tab:dominant_transitions}.
+Using \eq{polarizability} and the values given in Table~\ref{tab:dominant_transitions}, we compute the polarizabilities of the clock states around 477 nm, as shown in Fig. \ref{fig:freq_pol}.